 What the description should do

-- Explain what the product does in plain language.
+- Explain what the software or service does in plain language.

-- Describe the practice types, hospital settings, or teams the product is built for.
+- Describe the practice types, hospital settings, or teams the offering is built for.

-- Call out the workflows it supports, such as scheduling, records, invoicing, communication, reporting, inventory, or AI-assisted documentation.
+- For software: call out workflows such as scheduling, records, invoicing, communication, reporting, inventory, or AI-assisted documentation.

 - Use a neutral, factual tone that helps buyers evaluate fit.